Skip to content

 If you want to chain several together for a bigger setup, our guide on how to connect multiple Bluetooth speakers covers Auracast and stereo pairing.
 Most of the JBL models here support Auracast, which lets compatible speakers play in sync.
 Pairing one to your phone first?
 Our walkthrough on connecting JBL speakers to iPhone covers the steps.

-#How These Speakers Held Up Over Time
+#How These Speakers Hold Up Over Time

 One honest caveat: batteries degrade.
 After heavy use, expect every speaker here to lose some runtime over a year or two, which is normal for lithium-ion cells.